cablelabs/micronets-gw/micronets-gw-service/README.md

 workon micronets-gw-service
 ```

+## Dependencies

-Note that this package requires Python 3.6 and the virtuanenv wrapper tools to be installed.
+Note that this package requires Python 3.6 and the virtualenv wrapper packages to be installed.

-For Linux, the virtualenvwrapper can be installed using:
+For Ubuntu Linux, the virtualenvwrapper can be installed using:
 ```
 sudo apt-get install virtualenvwrapper source /usr/share/virtualenvwrapper/virtualenvwrapper.sh